microsoft/frontend-bootcamp/step1-04/demo/README.md

 }
 ```

-- `import React from 'react';` - This is how we [import modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) in JavaScript.
-This line creates a variable in this file called `React` that is equal to the default `export` of the `react` npm module.
+- `import React from 'react';` - Each file needs to import React, but only on copy of the code is included in your application.
-- `export class App` - Just like React exports code, our App component is nothing more than an exported `App` class.
+- `export class App` - Just like React exports code, our App component exports a class called `App`.
 This allows us to import the class into other files.
 - `extends React.Component` - A JavaScript class is similar to a class in other programming languages (it's a collection of methods and properties).
 Classes can also be extended, so when we create a React component class, we always extend the base `React.Component` class.
 (Note that this `Component` class is coming from the `React` variable imported up top.)
 - `render()` - One of the methods defined by `React.Component` is the `render()` method, which defines the HTML the component is going to render.
 - `return` - Remember that functions can return values in addition to having side effects, and this component is no different.